Real number: Cardinality

-The statement that there is no subset of the reals with cardinality strictly greater than $\aleph_0$ and strictly smaller than $\mathfrak c$ is known as the continuum hypothesis (CH).
+The statement that there is no cardinality strictly greater than $\aleph_0$ and strictly smaller than $\mathfrak c$ is known as the continuum hypothesis (CH).
 It is neither provable nor refutable using the axioms of Zermelo–Fraenkel set theory including the axiom of choice (ZFC)—the standard foundation of modern mathematics.
 In fact, some models of ZFC satisfy CH, while others violate it.

-Advanced properties
+Other properties

 As a topological space, the real numbers are separable.
 This is because the set of rationals, which is countable, is dense in the real numbers.
 The irrational numbers are also dense in the real numbers, however they are uncountable and have the same cardinality as the reals.

 The real numbers form a metric space: the distance between x and y is defined as the absolute value |x − y.
 By virtue of being a totally ordered set, they also carry an order topology; the topology arising from the metric and the one arising from the order are identical, but yield different presentations for the topology—in the order topology as ordered intervals, in the metric topology as epsilon-balls.
 The Dedekind cuts construction uses the order topology presentation, while the Cauchy sequences construction uses the metric topology presentation.
 The reals form a contractible (hence connected and simply connected), separable and complete metric space of Hausdorff dimension 1.
 The real numbers are locally compact but not compact.
 There are various properties that uniquely specify them; for instance, all unbounded, connected, and separable order topologies are necessarily homeomorphic to the reals.

 Every nonnegative real number has a square root in $\mathbb{R}$, although no negative number does.
 This shows that the order on $\mathbb{R}$ is determined by its algebraic structure.
 Also, every polynomial of odd degree admits at least one real root: these two properties make $\mathbb{R}$ the premier example of a real closed field.
 Proving this is the first half of one proof of the fundamental theorem of algebra.

 The reals carry a canonical measure, the Lebesgue measure, which is the Haar measure on their structure as a topological group normalized such that the unit interval [0;1] has measure 1.
 There exist sets of real numbers that are not Lebesgue measurable, e.g. Vitali sets.